 I have never seen this happen in play as it depends too much on an encounter continuing round-by-round long enough for the hero to slip away without help.
 It’s a rare and callous group who won’t do everything in their power to help a fallen comrade – unless they’re somehow prevented from doing so, of course.
 Again, divide and conquer is the key.
 Cages rising from the floor or terrain that requires an Athletics check to cross safely are both good ways of stopping or delaying the other players while the poor victim fades away.

 In some ways hit points in 4e work more like adrenalin – they represent the heroes’ energy and strength of will to carry on as much as they do physical damage.
 As I’ve said before Healing Surges are the new Hit Points as these more truly represent raw bodily punishment.
 When those drop to zero, the PC is really in trouble!
 That means anything which reduces their number of remaining Surges brings them closer to death – and that includes Healing!
-Put it that way, and a Cleric is just as deadly as a Wight.2 Be over-eager to spend your Healing Surges during Short Rests or call on the Cleric’s services too much and you might end up being too short of them just when you need ’em.
+Put it that way, and a Cleric is just as deadly as a Wight.[2.
+Best to kill the Cleric before he kills you, I say.
+Just to be sure.]
+Be over-eager to spend your Healing Surges during Short Rests or call on the Cleric’s services too much and you might end up being too short of them just when you need ’em.

 After an Extended Rest the heroes regain all their Healing Surges and hit points and are back to fine fighting form.
 It might not be realistic, but it is movie-istic.
 Just like Van Damme, Stallone and Bruce Willis, after a good night’s sleep and a fresh pot o’coffee your heroes are ready to give and take all the punishment all over again, no matter how many cuts and bruises they’ve gained along the way.
 If the GM can interrupt their Extended Rest so they don’t gain the benefit of a great night’s sleep you’ve got them on the ropes already.
 The most evil cursed item a GM could bestow is one which gives the poor hero traumatic nightmares so they never get the sleep they so desperately need.
 Role-playing hooks that have a direct mechanical impact in the game?
 You bet!